 - Analyze your process: Take a look at how things are getting done.
-At what point does the process break and cause defective product?
+At what point does the process break and cause a defective product?
 Why does it break?
-Is it lack of knowledge or communication?
+Is it a lack of knowledge or communication?
 Is it technology or a cog?

 - Mistake proof: Fix a job so that a person CAN’T do it wrong.
 Study the process and look for where mistakes are being made.
 Then figure out ways to prevent those mistakes.
 (NOTE: this might be easier when there is a hard good versus an intangible good, such as a service.)
 Recall your last experience with a telecom or cable company.
 If you’re like over 50% of subscribers, you probably had a less than satisfactory experience.
 Can you figure out how it could have been better?

 - Involve employees: Autocratic management styles don’t encourage worker participation.
 Employees really WANT to see improvement.
 But if they are shut down when they offer recommendations, improvement will never occur.

 - Develop a reward system: Rewarding employees for making improvements to process creates an environment for quality.

 - Both management and workforce must be trained to embrace quality standards: Quality methods must be embraced from the top, in order for improvements to be felt throughout the company.

 Quality is not only free, it’s better than free.
 It helps pay profits.”

 People get used to working with poor quality and lots of rejection and say, “we just can’t do better.”
 Of course you can do better.
 You must do better.
 Year after year, the same companies get voted top places to work for; one of the reasons?
 Pride in the quality of the product they develop together.
 Cutting down on errors not only saves the company, it increases profits.